fixlr/timetrap/README.md

 To ensure that timetrap can find your formatter put it in `~/.timetrap/formatters/notes.rb`.
-The filename should be the same as the string you will pass to `t d --format` to invoke it.
-If you want to put your formatter in a different place you can run `t configure` and edit the `formatter_search_paths` option.
+The filename should be the same as the string you will pass to `timetrap d --format` to invoke it.
+If you want to put your formatter in a different place you can run `timetrap configure` and edit the `formatter_search_paths` option.

 All timetrap formatters live under the namespace `Timetrap::Formatters` so